Osler Medical Residency

 The Osler program is the nation’s first residency program, providing rigorous, evidence-based training in general internal medicine and in highly specialized aspects of medicine.

 The Johns Hopkins Bayview program is known nationally for its innovations in medical education, including its patient-centered inpatient medicine curriculum.

 The Department of Medicine offers subspecialty training in 14 areas.
 Our fellowship programs offer valuable training and mentorship from experts in their fields for individuals interested in both research and patient care.
-Click for a full list of fellowships as well as information about our Office of Postdoctoral Programs.

 The Global Health PathwayDesigned to develop residents for diverse careers in global health.
 The pathway offers a portfolio (with varying degrees of engagement) of structured opportunities.
 The selected residents will participate in clinical and research-based global health rotations.
 The rotation sites will be in low and middle-income countries where Hopkins has a strong footprint and history of mentorship support.
 Residents would spend 4-8 weeks continuously in a country and would be introduced to relevant fellowship and faculty opportunities upon completion.

 The Patient Safety and Quality PathwayDesigned to provide residents with unique, guided education in patient safety, quality and high value medical care.
 Residents in this pathway will receive certificate-level training from the Armstrong Institute of Patient Safety, join institutional and departmental safety and quality committees, learn from didactic teaching, lead morbidity and mortality conferences, and complete a formally mentored capstone project.

 The Medical Education PathwayDesigned to prepare residents for a career in medical education by training participants in curriculum development, education scholarship, leadership and administration, teaching, and other relevant skills.
 Participants will engage in a structured longitudinal curriculum that will utilize didactics, peer coaching, direct observations and formal mentorship from medical education faculty.
 Participants will also rotate on medical education electives, during which they will hone the skills they have learned in the pathway, and will complete an education-focused scholarly project.

 Vice Chair for Education and Director of the Osler Medical Residency